Barnardo’s Slavery and Human Trafficking Statement

 Due diligence, auditing and risk assessment

-In order to assess the risk of modern slavery in our existing supply chains and to understand the operating context of the charity, we are conducting a detailed audit and risk assessment of our suppliers and will take action to eliminate and/or reduce the risk of modern slavery where appropriate.
+In order to assess the risk of modern slavery in our existing supply chains and to understand the operating context of the charity, Barnardo’s has started to conduct a detailed audit and risk assessment of our suppliers, which is a long-term project, given the size of the organisation.
+We will take action to eliminate and/or reduce the risk of modern slavery where appropriate.

 To embed an understanding of the issues of modern slavery across the charity, we have appointed Modern Slavery Champions in each department.
 These Champions will be key to ensuring that all staff and volunteers understand modern slavery as a human rights issue and as it might be relevant to their work.
 Champions will also ensure that appropriate policies are in place and relevant training is provided to staff and volunteers.